COS301-SE-2025/Fire-Fighter/firefighter-platform/src/test/java/com/apex/firefighter/ticket/TicketService_README.md

 **Purpose**: Tests error handling for operations on non-existent tickets.

 **Test Steps**:
-- Attempts to update description of non-existent ticket
-- Attempts to update validity of non-existent ticket
+- Attempts to update a non-existent ticket using the consolidated `updateTicket` method.

 **Expected Results**:
-- Both operations throw `RuntimeException`
+- The operation throws `RuntimeException`
 - Error handling works correctly

 ## Running the Tests